mousepawmedia/devdocs/network/source/tools/irc.rst

 the order in this list, depending on your preferences.
 Click `Close` when you're done.

-..
-IMPORTANT:: It is NOT recommended practice to have "status nicks", such as
+..  important:: It is NOT recommended practice to have "status nicks", such as
     "MyNick | Away".
 The nick changes sometimes spam channels you're in and drive the other participants crazy, so much so that a few channels have actually banned them.
 See the `Away Status` section below.